jhowell702/CS480-ComputerGraphics/PA11/README.md

 See below for shader flag instructions

-Do not run executable from outside of PA9/build folder, file paths to model and shader folder are hard coded in!
+Do not run executable from outside of PA11/build folder, file paths to model and shader folder are hard coded in!

-## Pinball Controls
+## Bowling Controls
-Tapping the WASD keys will apply a force to the cube in given direction.
-The sphere will move, but the cylinder is a static object.
-Use the GUI to swap between vertex and fragment shaders, to move the light up/down/left/right on the xz axis, and to raise and lower the light's height.
+Tapping the A and D keys will move the ball left and right.
+Pressing the W key will launch the ball down the lane.
+When the ball is in the pit behind the penguin pins, pressing S will reset the ball position, and pressing R will reset both the balls and the penguin positions.

 ## Models
-Models (stored as .obj), .mtl, and texture images, should be placed in the models folder in the PA9 project folder.
+Models (stored as .obj), .mtl, and texture images, should be placed in the models folder in the PA11 project folder.

-In the PA9/build folder, a config is used with .obj file names of each object in the scene.
+In the PA11/build folder, a config is used with .obj file names of each object in the scene.

 Currently ONLY runs with .obj's with defined .mtl files and texture files, all saved to the /models folder.